 $100 Airline Credit w/ AMEX Gold Card Military

 Similar to the $200 airline credit offered on the AMEX Platinum, this card offers a $100 airline credit.
 The fine print says it's not good for airline gift cards, but check the FlyerTalk forums and Reddit for data points.

 Many cardholders report airline gift cards ARE reimbursed by a statement credit within 3-4 days after purchasing the gift card.
 This is my experience as well.
-This year I purchased an American Airlines gift card on July 2 and received reimbursement on July 7.
+This year I purchased a $100 Southwest gift card on March 2 and received reimbursement on March 7.

 Combined with a few AMEX Platinum card airline credits, you could rack up a significant number of gift cards on a single airline.